mac-dsl/GraphKeyMiner/README.md

 # GraphKeyMiner
-A project to mine graph keys in an attributed graph
+A project to mine graph keys in an attributed graph.